petermckeeverPerform/themepy/readme.md

 # Examples

 This is still in early development.
 A python version >= 3.7 is required (just clone the env).
-This package is not yet available on PyPi.
+There is an unstable version (0.0.8) available through pip - `pip install thempy`.

 We can get started straight away by instantiating a Theme class.
 We can do this without passing a specific theme, this will use matplotlib's defaults.

 ```
 import matplotlib.pyplot as plt